🌟 The availability of features depends on your subscription plan.

-You can upload soil maps to SKYFLD® and use them to generate application maps, along with the biomass maps and yield maps.
+You can upload soil maps to SKYFLD and use them to generate application maps, along with biomass maps and yield maps.

 How to upload soil maps?

-Once you found the area you want to add a map to, click on a field name and scroll down to access the Maps section.
-Click on the map icon .
-Next, click the Upload button.
-The dialogue window opens where the Soil map is already preselected.
-You can move straight to uploading files.
-Browse your device or drag&drop them in a marked space.
+4. The pop-up opens where you can upload your files.
+Browse your computer or drag&drop the files to the marked space.
 Make sure you upload a .shp file along with .shx and .dbf files.
 If you have .prj and .cgf files, upload them as well.
+Click the Upload button.

-To map the properties with the data saved in files, click on Select property.
-Choose them from the list.
+6. Next, match the properties from your files with those available in SKYFLD.
+Click Select Property and choose the values from the list.
 For each property, an individual Soil map will be created.
 To proceed, click Create map(s).

 SKYFLD® provides the following soil properties: